Does Foreign Debt Contribute to Economic Growth?

 The analysis presented in the previous sections focuses on the contemporaneous effects of foreign debt on both GDP and investment growth.
-To investigate the dynamic effects on the subsequent levels of both GDP and investment growth, this section performs the local projection analysis (LP-OLS) developed by \cite{jorda2005estimation}.
-The LP-OLS specification is described as follows:
+To investigate the dynamic effects on the subsequent growth of both GDP and investment, the analysis in this section combines the local projection approach developed by \cite{jorda2005estimation} with IV methods (i.e., LP-IV approach).
+The model is described as follows:

-where $\Delta_{h} GDP_{i,t+h}$ is the cumulative growth of real GDP in country $i$ from year $t-1$ to $t+h$ (for $h=0, 1, 2$, and 3).
-The sequence of coefficients $\beta^h$ will capture the impulse response of GDP to an increase in foreign debt.
+where $\Delta_{h} GDP_{i,t+h}$ is the cumulative growth of real GDP in country $i$ from year $t-1$ to $t+h$ (for $h=0, 1, 2$, and 3) and $Foreign\_debt_{i,t}$ indicates the debt instrument of portfolio investment as before, which is instrumented with the CDS spread.
+Following \cite{jorda2015betting} and \cite{stock2018identification}, the model includes current and lagged control variables ($X_{i,t}$ and $W_{i,t-1}$) used in Table \ref{fig:Robustness_GDP} and \ref{fig:Panel-IV_investment} as well as the lagged dependent variable, the lagged endogenous variable, and the lagged instrument (i.e., lagged GDP growth, foreign debt, and the CDS spread).

+The sequence of coefficients $\beta^h$ captures the impulse response of GDP to an increase in foreign debt.
 In the local projections, we fix foreign debt on the right-hand-side in year $t$, and estimate real GDP growth on the left-hand-side into the future.
 For example, with $h=0$, $\beta^{0}$ is the effect of an increase in foreign debt in year $t$ on GDP growth from year $t-1$ to $t$.
-Thus, it captures the contemporaneous effect of foreign debt on GDP growth (estimated coefficients are the same as those in column 4 in Table \ref{fig:FE_dummy_sub-sample}).
+Thus, it captures the contemporaneous effect of foreign debt on GDP growth.
 Similarly, with $h=2$, $\beta^2$ will capture the effect of an increase in foreign debt in year $t$ on the cumulative GDP growth from year $t-1$ to $t+2$.
-Here, we define the growth rate as a log change in real GDP, so that the sequence of coefficients $\beta^h$ can be interpreted as the effect of foreign debt on the log level of subsequent real GDP. \footnote{The LP-IV analysis, where foreign debt is instrumented with the CDS spread, presents similar results.
-In that analysis, we observe more persistent effects of foreign debt compared to the LP-OLS analysis.
-However, there remains concern that the current CDS spread correlates with the subsequent (future) error terms because the spread is a forward-looking variable.
-This may cause violation of the orthogonal condition for a valid instrument.}